lwolf/kube-cleanup-operator/README.md

   -dry-run
         Print only, do not delete anything.
   -keep-failures int
-        Number of hours to keep faild jobs, -1 - forever (default) 0 - never, >0 number of hours (default -1) -keep-pending int
+        Number of hours to keep failed jobs, -1 - forever (default) 0 - never, >0 number of hours (default -1) -keep-pending int
         Number of hours to keep pending jobs, -1 - forever (default) >0 number of hours (default -1) -keep-successful int